isw-kudos/kudos-docs/docs/boards/kubernetes/mongo.md

 # Deploy MongoDB

-Kudos Boards requires a Mongo database.
+Huddo Boards requires a Mongo database.
 This documentation will deploy a MongoDB replicaSet into your Kubernetes setup.

 If you already have externally hosted Mongo database please skip to the [Outcomes section](/boards/kubernetes/mongo/#outcomes) to determine your equivalent connection parameters.